 I had similar story with Home Depot.
 I recently had one of my worse online shopping experiences of all time with Home Depot Inc. I tried to order a patio set and gas grill back in March from the Home Depot website since it was offering free shipping this spring for patio sets.
 After almost 4 weeks I got the patio set, but it was missing the unbrella and base.
 Home Depot also cancelled my grill order.

 Then I spent over 1 hour on the phone with them to correct the problem.
 Another month passes and I call them up.
 They inform me that no umbrellas or bases are available from their online store and maybe I could get it from one of their brick and mortar stores.
 I relent and agree to that if they can call up my local store and put it on reserve.

-The local store refused the Home Depot Online customer service reps’ request and indicated there were only two more umbrella sets in the store.
+The local store refused the Home Depot Online customer service reps’ request and indicated there were only two more umbrella sets in the store, since I wanted to improve my house, since with the right resources, making the most of home improvements to make your home look like you want.
 I raced off to the store to get it, and none of the employees at my local store (AKA DC Sniper Home Depot) would help me find the items, so I had to climb up on one of their ladders to get it myself!
 I should have fallen and sued them.

 The good news is that they double credited my account for the umbrella and base, so I ended up getting back an extra $200.
 I guess this is why Warren Buffett sold off his shares of Home Depot.
 I wonder how Lowe’s (NYSE: LOW) is doing?
 Hmm…

 Home Depot is one potential wide moat company that I’m taking off my watch list until they resolve their customer service issues.